Health and Productivity Management Initiatives

 3. Measures to Address Lifestyle-related Disease, Other Initiatives

 The results of periodic medical checkups show that the percentage of employees with metabolic syndrome increases between the ages of 30 and 40.
 We therefore offer health classes and health guidance to employees before the age of 40 to improve their lifestyles.
-We also hold health classes for employees aged 39 with the cooperation of external managerial dietitians, to verify the effectiveness of these classes, which will lead to improve guidance for the following year.
+Furthermore, at our Kyushu Factory (Saga Prefecture), we hold health classes for employees aged 39 with the cooperation of external managerial dietitians and the Slow Jogging Association.
+Through dietary guidance and the practice of slow jogging®, we verify the effectiveness of these classes, which will lead to improved guidance for the following year.
+In 2023, a survey conducted three months after the introduction of slow jogging® in the 39-year-old health classes showed a significant improvement in exercise habits.

 Additionally, due to the advancing age structure of the workforce, we assume that incidents of falls and trips will increase.
 To address this, we have assessed the motor functions of employees in a joint initiative with the Department of Sports Science at Fukuoka University to develop the SUMCO Fall Prevention Exercises and implement them in-house.
-In addition, as part of measures to ensure the health of female employees, we conduct surveys targeting all female employees to understand their needs, and implement initiatives such as providing free health classes, conducting the free Equol test, and offering company assistance programs for women's cancer screenings.
+In addition, as part of measures to ensure the health of female employees, we conduct surveys targeting all female employees to understand their needs, and implement initiatives such as providing free health classes, conducting free Equol tests, and offering company assistance

 Main Action Items

-• Free Equol test (for those who wish)
+- Free Equol tests (for those who wish)

 4. Results and Medium-term Targets for Mental Health, Smoking Cessation and Lifestyle-related Disease Issues